Starting a blog is incredibly rewarding.

 - As a way to be recognized as a thought-leader in the areas of personal development, productivity, and self-learning.

-- As a way to sharpen my business skills.
+- As a way to sharpen my business skills–marketing, product development, strategic planning, networking, and so on.

-- As a way to help and inspire others to live their best lives.
+- As a way to serve others and inspire them to live their best lives.

 - As a way to create a legacy.